happynear/caffe-windows/matlab/demo/Inceptionism/README.md

 Please feel free to change the switches to use some of the priors, such as tv norm, weight decay, blur, clip etc...

 The max_idx variable refers to the class in ImageNet that you want to generate.
-All classes are listed in ImageNet2012_labels.txt of my Baidu YunDisk (http://pan.baidu.com/s/1dDpSH01).
+The classes are listed in ImageNet2012_labels.txt of my Baidu YunDisk (http://pan.baidu.com/s/1dDpSH01).